xmgr/twitch-lichess-commands/en/help/variables.md

 will be resolved to their actual value when using it.

 That notation can differ, depending on which bot you're using (StreamLabs, StreamElements or Nightbot).
-For instance, the username of the user that executed a command can be determined via the `$username` variable in StreamLabs, with the variable `${user.name}` when using StreamElements or by using the `$(user)` variable in Nightbot.
+For instance, the username of the user that executed a command can be determined via the `{user.name}` variable in StreamLabs, with the variable `${user.name}` when using StreamElements or by using the `$(user)` variable in Nightbot.